 Origin https://test.app is not allowed.

 The following browsers can use cross-origin authentication when third-party cookies are disabled:

 Microsoft Internet Explorer

 samesite cookie attribute options were

 lax.
 If you didn't set the attribute manually, Auth0 would use the default value of

 Effective February 2020, Google Chrome v80 changed the way it handles cookies, and Auth0 implemented the following changes accordingly:

 samesiteattribute set will be set to

-The goal of these changes are to improve security and help mitigate CSRF attacks.
+The goal of these changes are to improve security and help mitigate cross-site resource forgery (CSRF) attacks.